steemtm/TMPS/README.md

 # TMPS
-Automation of TMPS services on STEEM
+Automation of TMPS on STEEM

+Could be buggy
+first draft
+requires beem abd steemengine